jasonsmithio/pulumi-experiments/AI-ML-Platform/rag-in-prod/README.md

-# RAG with Ray, LangChain, and HuggingFace on GKE using Pulumi Demo
+# [WIP] RAG with Ray, LangChain, and HuggingFace on GKE using Pulumi Demo

 [From This GCP Blog Post](https://cloud.google.com/blog/products/ai-machine-learning/rag-quickstart-with-ray-langchain-and-huggingface)